Account

 • The number of units received, sold, or exchanged.

-• The U.S. dollar value of the crypto payments at the date and time of receipt.
+• The U.S. dollar value of the cryptocurrency at the date and time of receipt.

-• The fair market value of the cryptocurrency on the date used (in order to calculate your gain) if you used it to pay business expenses rather than exchange it.
+• The fair market value on the date used, if used to pay business expenses.

 How do you report crypto revenue and losses to the IRS?

-You should report your crypto revenue the same way you report revenue received using traditional currency.
+Report cryptocurrency revenue in the same way as other business income.
 For many small business owners, this is done using Schedule C of IRS Form 1040.

 Characters remaining: 600